 A gap penalty is also applied during alignment.
 If the gap penalty is greater than the score for aligning two residues, a gap is introduced in the alignment instead.

-You can use any scoring system you like, depending on the problem you're trying to solve.
+You can use any scoring system you like, depending on the problem you’re trying to solve.
 BLOSUM is a similarity matrix commonly used as the scoring system to align protein sequences.
-It takes into account the liklihood that a residue will mutate into another based on what has already been observed in nature.
+It takes into account the likelihood that a residue will mutate into another based on what has already been observed in nature.